-Bonuses will be capped at a ratio of 1:1 fixed to variable remuneration, i.e. bonuses are equal to fixed salary.
+Bonuses will be capped at a ratio of 1:1 fixed to variable remuneration, i.e. no greater than equal to fixed salary.
 This ratio can be raised to a maximum of 2:1, if a quorum of shareholders representing 50% of shares participates in the vote and a 66% majority of them supports the measure.
 If the quorum cannot be reached, the measure can also be approved if it is supported by 75% of shareholders present.
+The first bonuses to be affected will be those paid in 2015 in respect of performance in 2014.

 For the purposes of applying this ratio, variable remuneration may include long-term deferred instruments that can be appropriately discounted.
 The EBA will prepare guidelines on the applicable discount factor, taking into account all relevant aspects, including inflation rate, risk and appropriate incentive structures.
-Moreover, the long-term instruments have to be fully "claw-back-able" and "bail-in-able".
+Moreover, long-term instruments have to be fully "claw-back-able" and "bail-in-able".
+Member states may allow institutions to apply the discount rate to a maximum of 25% of total variable remuneration provided it is paid in instruments that are deferred for a period of at least five years.